ENSREG held its first regulatory conference on nuclear safety in 2011, the second in 2013, the third in 2015, and the fourth in 2017.

 These events give an opportunity to ENSREG representatives and stakeholders from all over the world to exchange experiences and views on the challenges faced and achievements in nuclear safety in the EU and globally.

-The next conference will take place on Thursday 6 June (whole day) and Friday 7 June (half day) in Brussels at the usual venue: Charlemagne building of the European Commission, 170 Rue de la Loi / Boulevard Charlemagne, 1040 Brussels.
+The fifth conference took place on Thursday 6 June (whole day) and Friday 7 June (half day) in Brussels at the usual venue: Charlemagne building of the European Commission, 170 Rue de la Loi / Boulevard Charlemagne, 1040 Brussels.

 Other important topics include decommissioning and waste management, standardisation of supply chain and component obsolescence, and knowledge management.

 The conference was web streamed, here are the links to the video recordings (available for two years):